 -

-Plug in the Device: Connect the AutoPi device to your vehicle’s OBD-II port.
-This establishes a direct connection with the vehicle's CAN bus network.
+Plug in the Device: Connect the AutoPi device to your vehicle’s OBD-II port to establish a direct connection with the vehicle's CAN Bus network.

 -

-Power Up: Turn on your vehicle to power the AutoPi device.
-This step ensures the device is operational and ready to interface with the network.
+Power Up: Turn on your vehicle to power the AutoPi device, ensuring it’s operational and ready to interface with the network.

 -